diatomzone/diatomzone.github.io/collections/_wikipagesdir/castle-guard/2/rosenwall.md

 ## trivia

 - her hair bun is fancily styled, perhaps a bundled-up braid vaguely resembling a rose
-- does not distinguish between the king's enemies and the king's allies
-- was once approached by an assassin who asked her to poison the king. she said ok and poured the assassin's vial of poison in the castle's main well. everyone had stomach problems for a week, including rosenwall.
+- was once approached by an assassin who asked her to poison the king. she said ok and poured the assassin's vial of poison into the castle's main well. everyone had stomach problems for a week, including rosenwall.

+---

+- {{site.data.foot.b1}} she does not distinguish between the king's enemies and the king's allies